 Jobs, however, ultimately made the call for it to become a Pixar flick.
 He formed the film’s core production team by shutting down Pixar’s video game operations.
 He put the game team, which produced hit CD-ROMs Toy Story Animated StoryBook and Toy Story Activity Center, to work on the movie sequel.

 Toy Story 2 also confirmed to Jobs that Pixar’s early successes were no fluke — and that the studio needed a bigger home.
 With Pixar honcho Ed Catmull, Jobs began looking for a new headquarters soon after the sequel hit theaters.
-They ultimately found what they were looking for in an abandoned Del Monte fruit-canning facility.
+They ultimately found what they were looking for in an abandoned Del Monte fruit-canning facility in Emeryville, California.

 Given that Jobs passed away before Apple Park ever got properly started, developing the Pixar HQ was one of the most hands-on building projects he was ever involved with.
 It went against the idea of a traditional movie studio with multiple separate buildings.
 Instead, Pixar went with one large building based around a central atrium.